jorgebucaran/hyperapp/docs/architecture/dispatch.md

 ## Dispatch Initializer

 The dispatch initializer accepts the default dispatch as its sole argument and must give back a dispatch in return.
-Hyperapp’s default dispatch initializer is equivalent to:
+Hyperapp's default dispatch initializer is equivalent to:

 ```js
 const boring = (dispatch) => dispatch
 ```

-In your own initializer you’ll likely want to return a variant of the regular dispatch.
+In your own initializer you'll likely want to return a variant of the regular dispatch.

 ---